Technology Transfer Partners (TTP)

-The TTP is an international group of schools, colleges, and universities that have made a substantial commitment to campus IT implementations using Novell technology.
-TTP was started in the early 1980's with three universities whose goal was to share their networking experiences in order to leverage the knowledge of their diverse campus computing environments.
-The group has now grown to be a more comprehensive group of more than a thousand loyal Novell education customers who share information with each other and with the software developers and business units at Novell.
-Perhaps no other group has more influence on software development at Novell than the TTP members.
+The TTP is an international group of individuals from schools, colleges, and universities that use Micro Focus technology in their IT implementations.
+The TTP was started in the mid-1980s with three universities whose goal was to share their networking experiences among themselves, and with the company, in order to leverage the knowledge of their diverse computing environments and give feedback to product teams.
+It has now grown to be a comprehensive group of thousands of experienced education customers who share information with each other, the software developers and groups within the company.
+TTP members have considerable input into the company software development processes.

 The primary goals of the TTP group are as follows:

-- Share successes and failures on their campuses for other campuses to learn from those experiences.
+- Share successes and failures so others can learn from those experiences.

-- Solicit information and constructive assistance from other campuses with similar software usage for best practices and recommended configurations.
+- Solicit information and constructive assistance from other members with similar software usage for best practices and recommended configurations.

-- Network among peers to leverage relationships in career advancement.
+- Network among peers to foster mutually beneficial working relationships.

-- Mentor and serve as examples to other members through the list serve, the annual regional TTP conference and marketing materials such as white papers, success stories or articles for the Novell Academic Portal.
+- Mentor and serve as examples to other members through the discussion lists, the annual regional TTP conferences and marketing materials such as white papers, success stories or articles for the TTP website.

-- Provide feedback to Novell software development teams on product roadmaps, patch development, bug reports and resolution, and Novell solutions.
+- Provide feedback to software development teams on product roadmaps, patch development, bug reports and resolutions, and solutions.

-- Provide feedback to other Novell business units to better meet the needs of the academic community in licensing programs, marketing, technical support, etc.
+- Provide feedback to business units to meet the needs of the academic community in licensing programs, marketing, technical support, etc.

 Membership and Confidentiality

 An Advisory Board has been created from the TTP membership and is reviewed regularly to make sure it is representative of the membership as a whole.
 The most visible role of the Advisory Board is to help construct the agenda for the regional TTP conferences.
 They also help in conducting the conferences and coordinating member presentations.
-In addition, the Advisory Board members represent the TTP members in providing feedback to specific business units at Novell as the needs arise.
-The Advisory Board also has a group of people who actively monitor the discussion list and pass significant issues and findings back and forth between the list and product managers and developers within Novell.
-The TTP organization is sponsored by Novell with a designated manager assigned to monitoring the needs of the group.
-The TTP Advisory Board works with this manager to organize the Novell resources available to the TTP members.
+In addition, the Advisory Board members represent the TTP members in providing feedback to specific company teams as the needs arise.
+The Advisory Board has a group of people who actively monitor the discussion lists and pass significant issues and findings back and forth between the list and product managers and developers.
+The TTP organization is sponsored with a designated manager assigned to monitor the needs of the group.
+The TTP Advisory Board works with this manager to organize the resources available to the TTP members.

 Additional regional events are planned throughout the year.
 Members may attend any of the TTP meetings but are encouraged to support their regional event in order to be able to network with more of their colleagues and similarly structured organizations.

-The main benefit of belonging to the group is the membership of the community and the self-help resource that this brings to your campus.
-As a member of the TTP you will have access to restricted areas of Novell's web pages intended for their partner community including product and learning collateral.
-As a TTP member you will also have free access to the Utopia Demonstration System a series of configured demonstrations of all Novell products, built using Virtual Machines, something which can prove very valuable during the learning and evaluation stage of any project.
+The main benefit of belonging to the group is the membership of the community and the self-help resource that this can provide.
+As a member of the TTP you will have access to restricted areas of the TTP web pages intended solely for the partner community including product and learning collateral.

 How do I join the TTP?

-Simply follow the link below and complete the form, linking yourself with an institution currently in the list or create a new one.
+Simply follow the link below and complete the form, linking yourself with an institution currently on the list or add your site if it is not on the list.
 Please don't forget to complete the profile information as this can be very useful for other sites to find people who are using similar technologies.

 People who join the TTP find it extremely useful and I hope you will take this opportunity to join up today.
-If you have any questions concerning the group or the processes involved please e-mail Peter Atkins at firstname.lastname@example.org
+If you have any questions concerning the group or the processes involved please email Peter Atkins using firstname.lastname@example.org.